 We loved seeing these different use cases since our customers use our CPQ solution in diverse ways as well.
 Our product is used for configuring and manufacturing sheds, lighting displays and healthcare solutions.

 We’re excited to hear about the latest use cases and advancements next year in Dallas!

-As a Configurator Engineer at KBMax, Crystal helps our customers like ALW, Trinity and Stellar Industries with their implementations.
+As an Implementation Engineer at KBMax, Crystal helps our customers like ALW, Trinity and Stellar Industries with their implementations.